Academy for Careers in Television and Film—LIC (CTE in video and film production and is an ASD Nest site).

 Very large school with lots of opportunities - many different types of classes academically and for a performing arts major, some very cool experiences performing around the city.
 Teachers were for the most part really great!
 However, it's a high pressure environment, especially in the arts - students are talented and ambitious!
 Though, they are all very supportive - it's really amazing to see!
 It can be easy to get lost in the shuffle - students definitely needs to learn to self-advocate (a good life skill!)

 Would your child consider this school LGBTQ friendly?
+Yes

+Would you recommend this school to other parents for their children?
 This is an amazing school for the right student

 Please add some details related to your answer to